-Contrary to popular representations, they are probably not the gown-wearing ladies that adorn so many Christmas trees, and they’re most likely not the chubby, winged babies that have become so familiar.
-Interestingly, the majority of angelic descriptions in the Bible regard angels as masculine figures.
+Contrary to popular representations, they are probably not the gown-wearing ladies that adorn many Christmas trees.
+They’re most likely not the chubby, winged babies that have become so familiar.
+Interestingly, most angelic descriptions in the Bible regard angels as masculine figures.
 They are warriors.
-They lead armies.
+These beings lead armies.
 They stand off hostile mobs.
-The book of Revelation, using highly symbolic language, describes angels in an even more imposing manner.
+Using highly symbolic language, the book of Revelation describes angels in an even more imposing manner:

 . . .there were four living creatures covered with eyes in front and in back.
 The first creature resembled a lion, the second was like a calf, the third had a face like that of a human being, and the fourth looked like an eagle in flight.
 The four living creatures, each of them with six wings, were covered with eyes.Revelation 4:4-8